LisaFC/tw101-reading/README.md

 *   Link to references about quicksort or other sorting algorithms, but don't explain them in the document.
 *   Explain my sorting algorithm.
 *   Explain the circumstances in which my sorting algorithm outperforms quicksort.
-*   Get other people interested in helping..
+*   Get other people interested in helping.